spcl/dace/doc/setup/installation.rst

   * **Bug in DaCe**: If you suspect an issue happens within DaCe, see :ref:`debugging` for ways to pinpoint the source of the issue.

+  * **Intel FPGA libraries not found**: when targeting Intel FPGAs, the compilation process may fail due to missing OpenCL headers (CMake returns a ``Could NOT find IntelFPGAOpenCL`` error).
+This is usually the case when Intel OpenCL compiler does not return the right path to OpenCL host headers.
+    DaCe relies on ``hlslib`` for compiling FPGA programs, which in turns relies on Intel's compiler to derive the right include path.
+Please verify that the include path returned by the Intel compiler (using the ``aocl compile-config`` command) points to a directory that actually contains the OpenCL headers (namely ``cl.hpp`` and
+    ``cl2.hpp`` files).
+If this is not the case, please locate them under the Intel Quartus installation folder, and symlink (or copy) them in the ``aocl`` returned path.

 .. _qa_vscode: